 Unplanned student absences

-Unplanned student absences should be authorized when the student has a short-term (up to a week of classes, during a normal 15 week semester)1 serious and compelling reason2 that prevents them from attending class.3, 4 Faculty should make every reasonable effort to accommodate the student via suitable make up work or some mutually agreed upon arrangement.
+Unplanned student absences should be authorized when the student has a short-term (up to a week of classes, during a normal 15-week semester)1 serious and compelling reason2 that prevents them from attending class.3, 4 Faculty should make every reasonable effort to accommodate the student via suitable make up work or some mutually agreed upon arrangement.
 The student is responsible for contacting the instructor as soon as possible and providing documentation supporting the reason for the absence.
 Missed papers, tests and/or homework assignments should be completed by a date agreed upon by both the faculty member and the student.5 When a student is absent for an extended time period (over a week of classes), a viable make-up plan may not be feasible; in some extreme circumstances, other actions such as dropping the class or withdrawing from the University for serious and compelling reasons may be appropriate.
 Students should consult their academic advisors before making drastic decisions like these.

 For shorter semesters (e.g., summer school) logical equivalents will be determined.